-Event tickets are available for $190 per ticket, $2,200 for a table, benefiting the NATPE Educational Foundation, and can be purchased online at https://www.natpe.com/market/register.
+Event tickets are available for $190 per ticket and $2,200 for a table, with proceeds benefitting the NATPE Educational Foundation, and can be purchased online at https://www.natpe.com/market/register.

 Kevin Broderick/Megan Levy